Espresso-Aficionados/website/reccs/grinders.md

 - ~1g retention

 **Pros:**  quiet, reliable, switchable from brew to espresso
-**Cons:** no timer, eureka adjustment is hard to switch from espresso to brew
+**Cons:** no timer, eureka adjustment is hard to switch from espresso to brew, if bought from EspressoCoffeeShop outside Europe this is a grey market unit and may have warranty challenges.

 #### 1zpresso JX Pro $300 direct from 1zpresso
 - 48mm Conical burr